Add a New Data Element (Browser)

 Last updated

 For Client-side or Browser-side configuration, all the information is fetched from the webpage or browser.
-Perform the following steps to create a Data elements for the browser:

 Name